coolgoagle/idm-trial-reset/README.md

 # MADE FOR EDUCATIONAL PURPOSES ONLY
 Thanks to [J2TEAM](https://github.com/J2TEAM) for the base scripts

-If you can, [buy a license from IDM](https://secure.internetdownloadmanager.com/buy_idm.html) instead of using this to support their developers.
+If you can, [buy a license from IDM](https://secure.internetdownloadmanager.com/buy_idm.html) to support their developers.

 ## Downloading